1938: Post-Kristallnacht lobbying of the British government

 “The Nazis made sure the journey was humiliating and terrifying.
 Trains were grimly sealed.
 Parents were sometimes not permitted to say goodbye in public.
 The children had to take trains to Holland so that they would not "sully" German ports.
 Their luggage was torn apart by guards searching for valuables."
 (Taylor, 2010)

 The first trains departed on 1 December 1938, travelling for over a day to reach safety.
 The first train brought 200 children from a Jewish orphanage in Berlin which had been destroyed during Kristallnacht.
-When the trains began to arrive in London they were met by Quakers at Liverpool Street station.
+When the trains began to arrive in London they were met by Quakers and others at Liverpool Street station.
 Here the children were given food and accommodation was arranged for them.

-Children were found homes with Quaker families and communities throughout the country.
+Children were found homes with Quaker families and other communities throughout the country.
 There were anywhere from 120–250 children on each transport.
 In total ten thousand refugee children made the journey.

 Work in local Quaker communities in Britain